Function Overloading in Python: Type Checking, @overload, and Static Analysis Workflows

 Debugging Overload Resolution Failures

 Systematic tracing is required when a call-site fails to match an expected overload.
-Type checkers often fall back to the implementation signature.
-This obscures the root cause.
+Type checkers often fall back to the implementation signature, which obscures the root cause.

 Deploy reveal_type() at call-sites to inspect inferred return signatures.
-Analyze analyzer trace logs to identify fallback behavior.
+Analyze analyzer output to identify fallback behavior.
 Isolate overlapping parameter types, optional arguments, and default value mismatches.
-Combine overload chains with Self and NotRequired Types for precise method signature validation.
-This is especially useful in builder patterns.
+Combine overload chains with Self and NotRequired Types for precise method signature validation in builder patterns.

 result = process([1, 2, 3])